Keiji Nishitani: Field of nihility

-Field of Emptiness
+Field of emptiness

-The Field of Nihility is necessary to transition to the Field of Emptiness, because nihility is needed in order to convert to a perception of reality grounded on śūnyatā, the Buddhist concept of emptiness.
+The field of nihility is necessary to transition to the field of emptiness, because nihility is needed in order to convert to a perception of reality grounded on śūnyatā, the Buddhist concept of emptiness.
 This nihility then has to be radically questioned.
 The emptiness of nihility is then emptied itself, resulting in an 'absolute emptiness.'
 This conversion does not take place willingly, as there is no self anymore to exercise a type of will.
 After this, a transition of perception takes place:In contrast to the field of nihility on which the desolate and bottomless abyss distances even the most intimate of persons or things from one another, on the field of emptiness that absolute breach points directly to a most intimate encounter with everything that exists.Our encounter with things then becomes genuine as we see them for what they truly are without a projection of our consciousness.
 We are encountering the perspective of the other.
 Another doctrine of Buddhism, dependent arising, is actualised within perception too.
 One sees all phenomena as a web of circuminsessional interpretation that links all things together.

-The Field of Emptiness is best achieved by eliminating our ignorance and practising meditation.
+The field of emptiness is best achieved by eliminating our ignorance and practising meditation.
 This is inspired by Dōgen's Zazen practice and his idea of "body-and-mind dropping off."
 Moreover, a type of thinking of the existential kind can support the transition into the Field of Emptiness.
 This type of thinking is encouraged by Zen/Chan Kōans.
 With this type of practice the self has a free access to reality that enables true joy with every interaction.
 The thinking is no longer under the control of a self, but by the things on encounters as they pass by the Field of Emptiness, "[...] the place where things are on their own home-ground, just as they are, manifest their own suchness."

 Meister Eckhart

 Nishitani criticises Christianity for the chasm existing between God and his creation, that comes from the dualistic world view of Christianity.
 However, his belief shares similarities with Meister Eckhhart's conception of God.
 He defines God as a godhead which is unknowable, and interpenetrates the deepest human essence while it is interpenetrated by the human essence as well.
-God's is therefore transcendently immanent in his creation.
+God is therefore transcendently immanent in his creation.
 This abandonment of any distinction between immanence and transcendence, and God and his creation is very similar to Nishitani's conception of Śūnyatā (Emptiness), that is totally non-dualistic.
 Meister Eckhart also used the term "absolute nothingness" for the godhead.